 Individuals have an option to rectify errors in Form 5 details.
 Employees can contact their employer regarding EPF Form 5 for name correction, among other details.

 Employees have to furnish the following documents for rectification of details –

 The following steps would help an employee apply for rectification in Form 5 details-

 Employers have to submit the rectified forms to their local EPFO office.
 They also have to apply to EPFO field offices requesting corrections of errors.

 Employers have to fill up and submit a host of other EPF forms, besides Form 5.
 They are as follows-

 |Forms Submitted by the Employers||Purpose of Submission of EPF Forms|

 Employers should fill up these forms so that employees enjoy benefits accompanying EPFO membership.
 PF Form no 5, above all, helps EPFO assign a Universal Account Number or UAN to a member.
-The UAN remains the same throughout a member’s employment, but member identification number changes whenever a member switches job.
+The UAN remains the same throughout a member’s employment, but the member identification number changes whenever a member switches jobs.